Norman Cross Prison: Operation

 The average prison population was about 5,500 men.
-The lowest number recorded was 3,300 in October 1804 and 6,272 on 10 April 1810 was the highest number of prisoners recorded in any official document.
+The lowest number of prisoners recorded in any official document was 3,300 in October 1804 and the highest was 6,272 on 10 April 1810.

 Norman Cross was intended to be a model depot providing the most humane treatment of prisoners of war.
 Sir Rupert George was responsible for the "care and custody" of the French prisoners.

 Most of the men held in the prison were low-ranking soldiers and sailors, including midshipmen and junior officers, with a small number of privateers.
-About 100 senior officers and some civilians "of good social standing", mainly passengers on captured ships and the wives of some officers, were given parole d'honneur outside the prison, mainly in Peterborough although some as far away as Northampton, Plymouth, Melrose and Abergavenny.
+About 100 senior officers and some civilians "of good social standing", mainly passengers on captured ships and the wives of some officers, were given parole d'honneur outside the prison, mainly in Peterborough, although some as far away as Northampton, Plymouth, Melrose, and Abergavenny.
 They were afforded the courtesy of their rank within English society.
 Some "with good private means" hired servants and often dined out while wearing full uniform.
 Three French officers died of natural causes while on parole and were buried with full military honours.
 Four French officers and five Dutch officers married English women while on parole.
 The most senior officer on parole from the prison was General Charles Lefebvre-Desnouettes who resided with his wife in Cheltenham from 1809 until they escaped back to France in 1811.
-General René-Martin Pillet (1762-1816), Adjutant Commandant was confined here for breaking parole, he was allowed further parole and after again attempting to escape was sent to Chatham.
+General René-Martin Pillet (1762–1816), Adjutant Commandant was confined here for breaking parole; he was allowed further parole and after again attempting to escape was sent to Chatham.

+Among the prisoners in 1797 were Germans who had been conscripted into the French army.
+These were encouraged to enlist in the 60th Foot, which was raising a rifle-armed 5th Battalion in imitation of German jägers.